whitefusionhq/whitefusion.studio/src/index.md

 {: .professional-photograph}
 ![A photo of Jared sitting with his hands folded neatly on the table in front of him](/images/jared-studio-professional.jpg){:width="440"}{:loading="lazy"}{:title="Jared in Hat"}

-I've been at this a long time.
-A long, long time.
-I first got my start building Websites in the 90s.
-I've seen entire subindustries of the Web come and go.
-One day it's J2EE, another day it's Gatsby.
-There's always somebody promoting flashy yet overengineered technology that's so complicated it requires a slew of consultants ready to "fix" all the problems that inevitably arise.
+I've been at this a long, long time.
+I first got my start building Web sites in the 1990s.
+I've seen entire sub-industries of the Web come and go.
+One day it's J2EE, another day it's Next.js.
+There's always somebody promoting flashy yet over-engineered technology that's so complicated it requires a slew of consultants ready to "fix" all the problems that inevitably arise.

 **I'm sick of it.** Some days I've dreamed of retiring early if no sane alternative emerged!